LYNCH·LLP

 • What is Peter D Coughlan's overall allowance rate?

-Yes.
-The allowance rate ranges from 53% to 77% across the art units in which the examiner has a substantial record.
+The allowance rate ranges from 53% to 77% across these art units.

 ◈ RESPONDING TO AN OFFICE ACTION